erciitb/frosty-winter-2023/Episode 0 - A Study in ROSe.md

 </ol>

-## A note on Optional reading -

-Optional reading material has been provided in the form of links in many places with **Optional Reading** mentioned next to them/ above them.
-These are kept in case you wish to know about those topics in detail or if you did not understand the content properly.
-In case you do not get stuck at any point, we would advise you to read them after you have gone through the entire documentation.
-If you do get stuck at some point, then you may refer them.
-Effort has been made to keep the documentation self-contained, but we are human too ...

 ## Preliminary Installation <a name="Preliminary"></a>
 **WARNING** - The following installation procedures can make you do stuff like this ...